rehierl/node-tree-outliner/3-basic-design/3-4-0-last-nodes.md

 # Design - last nodes

 **CLARIFICATION**
-The last subsequent node of a section will always be a leaf (either by strict, or by loose association).
+The last subsequent node of a section will always be a leaf node (either by strict, or by loose association).
 Put differently, the last node of a section never is a parent node.

 That is, because a section's last node would not be the section's last node, if it were a parent.
 This is a mere consequence of the tree traversal as any node